 - After registration and payment are completed, students will be sent a link to fill out/submit their videos.

 - The participation fee is $40.
 Payment can be made at the time of registration, or an invoice can be created and paid before the submission deadline.

 November 1 THE SUBMISSION DEADLINE HAS BEEN EXTENDED TO FRIDAY, NOV.
 6 AT 11:59 PM

 - No late submissions will be accepted.

 - Invoice and payment must be postmarked by the deadline.
-Invoices must have all the required signatures to be accepted.
 Purchase orders are accepted.

 Conducting Videos (Watch while you record!)